You can expect to see blooms in early spring by sowing your wildflower seed in autumn to kickstart your summer garden.

 Here’s how you should sow your wildflower seed in autumn:

-Keep the area where you have sown your wildflowers leaf free whilst they germinate.
-Then, once your wildflower seed begins to grow, you can sit back and relax and wait for your bountiful blooms to appear in spring!
+Keep the area where you have sown your wildflowers leaf-free while they germinate.
+Once your wildflower seed begins to grow, you can sit back and relax and wait for your bountiful blooms to appear in spring!